sec10/Google-Data-Analytics-Capstone-Project/README.md

 _____________________________________________________________________________________________________________________________________________________________________________________________
 Now it is time to analyze the data and answer the question "How do annual members and casual riders use Cyclistic bikes differently?".

-1.Find out what types of users there are: <br />
+1. Types of users there are: <br />
 SELECT usertype, COUNT(*) AS count<br />
 FROM dbo.divvy_trips_2019_Combined<br />
 WHERE usertype IN ('customer', 'subscriber')<br />